 AAA Member Rewards Credit Card vs Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® Card from American Express has been one of our favorite cash back cards, and for good reason.
-The card gives users an outstanding 6% cash back at US supermarkets, up to $6,000 per year in purchases (then 1%).
-Additionally, cardmembers can get 3% back at US gas stations and select US department stores.
+The card gives users an outstanding 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.
 This touches upon all the major consumer shopping categories, with the exception of travel.
 An important thing to keep in mind is that the Blue Cash Preferred® Card from American Express has an annual fee of $95 (See Rates & Fees).
 Therefore, you should make sure you can get enough rewards out of it year-to-year, before applying.

 For rates and fees of the Blue Cash Preferred® Card from American Express, please click here.